 - I am currently furloughed

 - I was offered a position, but the offer was rescinded

-Steps to complete for a COSI Scholarship
+Steps to Become a COSI Scholar

 - Colorado residents or ASSET students eligible to pay in-state/in-district tuition.